 Abscesses can be extremely painful, usually causing throbbing tooth pain that comes and goes or remains constant.

-If you have a dental abscess you might also experience:
+If you have a dental abscess you might also find that:

-- Increased tooth pain when the tooth is tapped or exposed to hot or cold
+- Pain increases when the tooth is exposed to hot or cold

 What to do about it

 While you await treatment, you can take painkillers or other medicines to keep any pain under control.
-Check out our separate article featuring home remedies for tooth pain if you want to know how to get rid of toothache at home.
+We have another guide with some more suggestions for how to get rid of toothache at home.

 Note that even if bad toothache pain subsides by itself, it's still a good idea to visit a dentist.
 You may still have a tooth infection that needs to be treated before it causes an abscess.